Frequently Asked Questions

 How do I choose the best LASIK surgeon?

 The skill and experience of your LASIK surgeon should matter greatly to you, and the only way to know for sure how good your surgeon is, is to ask.
 Most surgeons will quote FDA Clinical trial statistics, which are not the same as the results achieved by that surgeon, with a specific laser, in that specific LASIK center.
 The factor that most affects your LASIK outcome is how well a specific surgeon tracks the result(s) he intended on a particular patient, comparing it to the result achieved.
 These calculations lead to a sophisticated algorithm that helps adjust the laser power based on humidity, temperature and surgeon technique.
-At Eye-Q, Dr. Walker tracks and analyzes every LASIK procedure, making these minute adjustments to optimize your result.
-Not only does this provide a highly predictable outcome, it allows him to share with you, before you move forward, how well he has done with others at your exact same prescription.
+At Eye-Q, our team tracks and analyzes every LASIK procedure, making these minute adjustments to optimize your result.
+Not only does this provide a highly predictable outcome, it allows us to share with you, before you move forward, how well our team has done with others at your exact same prescription.
 Specific data in writing, not generalities, will help you make the best surgeon choice.

 Which LASIK technology provides the best outcome?